Key Learning Points on yin and yang

-(For a Western philosophical approach to this, read Douglas Fawcett's 'Divine Imagining' - see right.
+(For a Western philosophical approach to this, read Douglas Fawcett’s ‘Divine Imagining’ – click the picture for the link.
 Warning: this is not an easy read.)

 With this website, the idea (yang) came first, followed by a lot of work (yin) and you see the product which, however, is constantly under improvement.
-Yin replicates the original idea, multiplies it; yin is mold-able, adaptable and requires ingenuity (yang) to produce something new.
+Yin replicates the original idea, multiplies it; yin is mold-able and adaptable but requires ingenuity (yang) to produce something new.

 You can change your mind in a moment.
 Suppose you want to buy a car.
 First there is a yang phase, during which you enjoy looking at all the magazines, reading up the car reviews and going for test drives.
 Most people love this phase: it's called window shopping.
 But after you've chosen and now bought your nice new shiny car, you can't change it!
 You're stuck with it: the idea has become reality.

 So Yang is changeable and creative and fast, while Yin is adaptable and slow.
 It usually takes time and work to change Yin.